Beelzebub2/AutoBanana/README.md

 AutoBanana is an automated script designed to manage the opening and closing of games through Steam.
 The primary features of AutoBanana include:

 ### Features
-- **Automatic Startup:** Configure the script to run on system startup, ensuring the game is managed without user intervention.
+- **Modern web UI:** A Flask-powered dashboard with an animated gradient background, a "fake console" feed, and smooth transitions.
+All controls live in the browser instead of the terminal.
-- **Timed Execution:** Opens the game using the Steam URL (`steam://rungameid/2923300`) and waits for a specified duration before closing it.
-This cycle repeats on a configurable interval (`run_interval_seconds` in `config.ini`, default three hours).
+- **Adjustable schedule:** Configure the run interval (`run_interval_seconds`) and wait time between launch/close cycles directly from the UI.
+No more fixed three-hour loop.
-- **Logging:** Logs all actions, including game opening, closing, and startup configurations, for easy monitoring and debugging.
-This file can be found in `%appdata%/AutoBanana/AutoBanana.log`.
+- **Single instance + tray:** AutoBanana keeps a single instance alive, opens the existing UI if already running, and (on Windows) adds a system tray icon to reopen the dashboard.
-- **Startup Management:** Easily add or remove AutoBanana from the Windows startup sequence (Windows only).
+- **Automatic Startup:** Configure the script to run on system startup (Windows) with one toggle.
-- **Customizable Configurations:** Customize settings like program path, time to wait, and installation trigger through a `config.ini` file.
+- **Logging:** Logs all actions to `AutoBanana.log` and streams them into the web console for quick monitoring.
-- **Account switching:** Switches between all the saved steam accounts with autologin "Remember me" check box.
+- **Account switching:** Switches between all saved Steam accounts that have the "Remember me" checkbox enabled.

 ### Installation